dai-shi/continuation.js/README.md

 TODOs
 -----

-* Work with try...catch, throw.
+* Work with try...catch and throw.
 * Better documents.
 * Transform non-tail calls into CPS.
 * More tests.
 * Avoid duplicating function declarations.
-* Less ugly code.
+* Support for current continuations (feasible?)